giorgiostucchi/dnn_tthh_training/README.md

 Based on dnn_training from HHH->6b analysis https://gitlab.cern.ch/trihiggs/dnn_training

 # DNN_training
-The modules needed in your environment for the training are specified in requireiments.txt.
+The modules needed in your environment for the training are specified in requirements.txt.

 ## Training
 The DNN training for resonant TRSM uses